corsairmarks/keep_leaders_from_integrated_subjects/mod/README.md

 # Overview

 Have you ever wondered what happened to the former leaders of your subject after you integrated them?
 Or perhaps where that primitive leader went after you annexed their planet?
 Wonder no more!
-With this mod you will be prompted to choose what to do with the now-unemployed leaders whenever you integrate a subject, conquer a primitive planet, or "allow" primitives to join you via covert infiltration.
+With this mod you will be prompted to choose what to do with the now-unemployed leaders whenever you integrate a subject, conquer a primitive planet, "allow" primitives to join you via covert infiltration, or convert then via a colossus weapon.

 Also, regular (non-machine and non-hive) empires can retain leaders from an integrated Machine Intelligence subject if they have full AI rights.
 The leaders in a Machine Intelligence that have enough capacity to act as independent agents, even if the rest of the Pops don't.